 - First touch (acquisition date): the first time the user visited your app or website, as measured by this Google Analytics property.

-- Any event: the first event for the user within the analysis date range.
+- Any event: the first event for the user within the exploration date range.

-- Any transaction: the first time the user had a transaction event within the analysis date range.
+- Any transaction: the first time the user had a transaction event within the exploration date range.

-- Any conversion: the first time the user had a conversion event within the analysis date range.
+- Any conversion: the first time the user had a conversion event within the exploration date range.

 - Others: a specific event triggered by the user.